open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 git clone https://github.com/open-telemetry/opamp-go.git
 ```

-Next, we need an OpenTelemetry collector binary that the OpAMP supervisor can
+Next, we need an OpenTelemetry Collector binary that the OpAMP supervisor can
 manage.
 For that, install the [OpenTelemetry Collector Contrib][otelcolcontrib]
 distro.
 The path to the collector binary (where you installed it into) is
 referred to as `$OTEL_COLLECTOR_BINARY` in the following.